markstringer-dti/markstringer-dti.github.io/dti.md

 Users eat fruit.
 They only look at flowers.
 Nobody ever died from looking at a flower.
 A sour apple can give you bad indigestion and some fruit is actually poisonous.

-Similarly, implemented, delivered projects have to actually give value to their users.
+Similarly, delivered projects need to give value to their users.
 This involves an interaction with users which is different from buying and selling flowers.
 Users have to actually get some good, some value out of using a software product.
 What 'good' that value, is, is different for different kinds of products.
 For example, it's very different for a social media product than it is for a government form.
-But like fruit, the process of "using" software for users is one where, if it doesn't taste right, they will spit it out.
+But like fruit,if it doesn't taste right, users will spit it out.
 Also like fruit, if software isn't looked after properly, it could do them harm.

 To be honest, I wish I were able to cite some other reference in support of this idea of "flowers and fruit" than a 2000 year old text.

 But this has to be an important part of what managing any project is about.
 All projects need to move from "flowers" to "fruit".
 All projects start out as just ideas.
 The idea must have had some superficial attraction, because it got funding and resources.
 But for the project to succeed it needs to be moved to be "fruit".
 It's value needs to be not just superficial, but also fundamental.
 It needs to be sustaining.
 It needs to be something that people consume and get value from using.

 What makes this so hard?
 Well, one of the things that makes it so hard is the nature of project ideas that we talked about.
 Often what makes people like things straight away is that they don't require much thought, but they do suggest some of these features: easy, fast, cheap, same and all.

 The problems start when anyone tries to implement the idea.
 This is especially a problem if someone tries to implement the idea using one of the more "modern", Agile project management methods.
 One of these methods is Scrum.
 In Scrum, team members meet at the beginning of the day and talk about what they did the previous day.
 They also talk about what they're going to do today.
 And they talk about anything that's stopping them from doing what they want to do.
 They do this every working day.
-If they're all in the same building, they tend to do this standing up, to deter the urge to just end up chatting.
+If they're all in the same building, they tend to do this standing up, to deter the urge to end up sitting around and chatting.
 This is called the "stand up."

 Once every two weeks, the team shows the work that it's been doing in the last two weeks.
 The audience is made up of people in the organisation and also sometimes also users from outside who are interested.
 This is called the show and tell.